ncu-dart/Dynamic_Ensemble/README.md

     preprocessed the dataset as you wish

-    the first colum should be the label of the instances and save the files to csv
+    the first column should be the label of the instances and save the files to csv

     set classnumber to the numbers of class in your dataset